machine-learning-glossary/glossary/jekyll/content/terms/co-adaptation.md

 It is better for computational efficiency and the the model's ability to learn a general representation if hidden units can detect features independently of each other.

+A few different regularization techniques aim at reducing co-adapatation--[dropout][1] being a notable one.

+[1]: /terms/dropout/